VATICAN CITY — Political and religious leaders in the Tri-State are congratulating Pope Leo XIV on his election.

 Cincinnati Archbishop Robert G. Casey shared a release following Pope Leo's election saying in part, "This is a unifying moment in the life of the Church, reminding us of the Good Shepherd's eternal care for His flock. ...
 With great joy and gratitude, I join the people of the Archdiocese of Cincinnati in praying for our new Holy Father.
 May the Lord grant him wisdom, courage and strength in carrying out his sacred ministry."

-In a statement, Bishop John Iffert of the Diocese of Covington spoke about the historic choice.
+WCPO 9 spoke with Bishop John Iffert of the Diocese of Covington about the historic decision.
+He said he was surprised by the news.

-Ohio Gov. Mike DeWine, who is a member of the Catholic Church, also shared his congratulations.
+Ohio Gov. Mike DeWine, who is a member of the Catholic Church, also shared his congratulations on Thursday.

 "Fran and I are joyous upon the selection today of our new Pope — Pope Leo the XIV. ...
 His background as a parish priest and as a missionary tells us that he will be a Pope who will work hard to stay in touch with people of all backgrounds around the world," DeWine said.